gtema/openstack/doc/src/osc.md

 ## `osc compute flavor set`

 Updates a flavor description.

 This API is available starting with microversion 2.55.

 Policy defaults enable only users with the administrative role to perform this operation.
-Cloud providers can change these permissions through the policy.json file.
+Cloud providers can change these permissions through the `policy.json` file.

+Normal response codes: 200

+Error response codes: badRequest(400), unauthorized(401), forbidden(403), itemNotFound(404)

 **Usage:** `osc compute flavor set --description <DESCRIPTION> <ID>`